HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### downloadToWebServer_ms.php
+__downloadToWebServer_ms.php__ downloads files from GitHub to the web server, creates directories as needed, and logs any errors that occur during the process.

 __Include original service files:__ sessions.php, basic.php, gitfetchService.php

-__Querys used in this microservice:__

-Includes no querys.
+__Includes neither original service files nor microservices.__

-__Function operation:__ Fetches the contents of a file from a remote URL and then saves it to a specified path on the server.
-Creates necessary directories if they do not exist and writes the file data to the local system.
+__Operation:__ The microservice fetches the contents of a file from a remote URL and saves it to a specified path on the server.
+It creates the needed directories if they do not exist and writes the file data to the server.

-__Result handling:__ Errors in retrieving or saving the file are logged in __gitErrorLog.txt__-log file, including details of the failure and relevant URLs or paths.
+__Result handling:__ Errors in retrieving or saving the file are logged in the __gitErrorLog.txt__ log file.
+Includes details of the failure and relevant URLs or paths.

-__Purpose:__ This function automates the updating and storage of files from GitHub repositories to a web server.

 <br>